olliepalmer/phd/docs/1_Chapters/ch0.md

 [^60]:  Greg Lynn’s essay *Folding in Architecture* grounds his use of ‘folding’, a process of form-generation in reference to Gilles Deleuze, Mark Wigley and Robert Venturi.
 Though the essay itself makes curiously little reference to digital technologies, it is widely regarded as a precursor to many contemporary parametric principles.
 See Greg Lynn, ‘Folding in Architecture (1993)’, in *The Digital Turn in Architecture 1992-2012*, ed.
 Mario Carpo, AD Reader (Chichester: Wiley, 2013), 28–47.
 For a lineage of practitioners adopting parametric software, see Carpo, *The Digital Turn in Architecture 1992-2012*; Carpo, ‘Parametric Notations’.

 [^61]:  Matthew Poole and Manuel Shvartzberg, ‘Introduction’, in *The Politics of Parametricism: Digital Technologies in Architecture*, ed.
 Matthew Poole and Manuel Shvartzberg (London ; New York: Bloomsbury Academic, 2015), 1.

-For the sake of clarity in this thesis, Parametricism will be capitalised, whereas parametric design
+For the sake of clarity in this thesis, Parametricism will be capitalised, whereas parametric design will not.

 [^62]:  Patrik Schumacher, ‘Parametricism: A New Global Style for Architecture and Urban Design’, in *The Digital Turn in Architecture 1992-2012*, ed.
 Mario Carpo, AD Reader.
 (Chichester: Wiley, 2013), 244.